jaroet/JaRoet-PKM/README.md

 With these minimal requirements set I started up AIStudio.google.com and started prompting.
 The results came fast and where of a quality I could not have done myself.
 I kept on trying and the result is the JaRoet-PKM tool.
 I invite you to try it and add to the [discussions](https://github.com/jaroet/JaRoet-PKM/discussions) if you have remarks, questions or suggestions.

 This is project run in the spare evening hours but I will try to respond quickly.
 AI is a great time-saver, I started only a few days ago, but not infallible.
-So let me know if you find any bugs (use the [issue tracker](https://github.com/jaroet/JaRoet-PKM/issues).
+So let me know if you find any bugs (use the [issue tracker](https://github.com/jaroet/JaRoet-PKM/issues) to log them.

+Enjoy !!!